

 • This prize will be awarded annually.
 If, in any year, two or more candidates obtain equal highest ranking, the prize shall be divided equally amongst such candidates.

-• This prize shall be awarded to the most outstanding Honours Project in Power Electrical Engineering.
-No award shall be made if, in the opinion of the College of Science and Engineering there is no candidate of sufficient merit.
+• No award shall be made if, in the opinion of the College of Science and Engineering there is no candidate of sufficient merit.

 Previous recipients

-The Forensic Science Centre South Australia Prize in Forensic and Analytical Science
+Forensic Science SA Prize in Forensic and Analytical Science keyboard_arrow_up

-• The Forensic Science Centre South Australia in Forensic and Analytical Science shall be awarded annually by the College of Science and Engineering (hereinafter referred to as the College).
+• The Forensic Science SA Prize in Forensic and Analytical Science shall be awarded annually by the College of Science and Engineering (hereinafter referred to as the College).

 • The value of the prize shall be $200.

-• The prize shall be awarded to the top third year student who is completing the Bachelor of Science degree with a specialisation in Forensic and Analytical Science or Bachelor of Technology (Forensic and Analytical Chemistry) degree, except that in a year when there are no candidates of sufficient merit there shall be no award.
+• The prize shall be awarded to the student who is completing a Bachelor of Science degree with a specialisation in Forensic and Analytical Science with the highest aggregate marks in three core topics as defined below.

 Previous recipients